10 Vegetables You Can Still Plant for a Late Harvest

 Bok Choy in pots

-Bok choy is the last good option to plant in September for a late-season harvest.
+Bok choy is the last good option to plant in fall for a late-season harvest.

 You probably already know it, as it has become very popular in recent years; it’s basically a Chinese cabbage that loves cool weather and grows very fast.
 Some smaller varieties can be ready to pick in as little as 30 days.